hjzhao73/MultiGenre-ChineseNovel/README_EN.md

 - Omit single-character entities.
 - Nested entities are ignored, only the longest external entity is annotated.
-- Entities compose of a central noun without quantifiers, pronouns, adjective modifiers, etc.
+- Entities are composed of a central noun without quantifiers, pronouns, adjective modifiers, etc.
 - An entity must refer to a specific entity in the novel.